Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 \subsubsection{Neutrinoless double-beta decay searches}

-Neutrinoless double beta decay ($0\nu\beta\beta$) provides a model-dependent constraint on the neutrino mass scale, but with the powerful interpretation of the fundamental nature of the neutrino~\cite{Dolinski:2019nrj,DellOro:2016tmg}.
-Neutrinos are unique among the fundamental fermions, due to their lack of electric charge, in their ability to be Majorana fermions~\cite{Schechter:1981bd}.
-Demonstration of the Majorana nature of neutrinos~\cite{Majorana:1937vz} would be a profound discovery, both shedding light on the disparate mass generation mechanism of neutrinos and introducing lepton number violation.
+Neutrinoless double beta decay ($0\nu2\beta$) provides a model-dependent constraint on the neutrino mass scale, but with the powerful interpretation of the fundamental nature of the neutrino~\cite{Dolinski:2019nrj,DellOro:2016tmg}.
+Neutrinos are unique among the fundamental fermions in their ability to be Majorana fermions, due to their lack of electric charge~\cite{Schechter:1981bd}.
+Demonstration of the Majorana nature of neutrinos~\cite{Majorana:1937vz} would be a profound discovery, both shedding light on the disparate mass generation mechanism of neutrinos and introducing lepton number violation ($\Delta L = 2$).

-The experimental signature of $0\nu\beta\beta$ is a mono-energetic peak at $Q_{\beta\beta}$, the total decay energy of a nucleus that can undergo double-beta decay.
-This arises from the kinematics of the decay and is in stark contrast to the Standard Model allowed process, $2\nu\beta\beta$ (double beta decay accompanied by the emission of two anti-neutrinos)~\cite{Goeppert-Mayer:1935uil}, wherein the neutrinos carry away energy giving rise to a broad continuum spectrum akin to the standard single $\beta$-decay.
-An experimental measurement of $0\nu\beta\beta$ will measure the rate of decays in the $Q_{\beta\beta}$ peak, or place a limit thereon.
+The experimental signature of $0\nu2\beta$ is a mono-energetic peak at $Q_{\beta\beta}$, the total decay energy of a nucleus that can undergo double-beta decay.
+This arises from the kinematics of the decay and is in stark contrast to the Standard Model allowed process, $2\nu2\beta$ (double beta decay accompanied by the emission of two anti-neutrinos)~\cite{Goeppert-Mayer:1935uil}, wherein the neutrinos carry away energy giving rise to a broad continuum spectrum akin to the standard single $\beta$-decay.
+An experimental measurement of $0\nu2\beta$ will measure the rate of decays in the $Q_{\beta\beta}$ peak, or place a limit thereon.

 Interpreting this rate into a constraint on the neutrino mass scale introduces theoretical model dependence.
-Any observation of $0\nu\beta\beta$ does require new physics, and generically the decay rate is related to the mass scale of that physics.
+Any observation of $0\nu2\beta$ does require new physics, and generically the decay rate is related to the mass scale of that physics.
 The standard paradigm involves light Majorana neutrino exchange, giving rise to the relation:

 where $T_{1/2}$ is the measured decay half-life, $G^{0\nu}$ is the phase space factor, $M_{0\nu}$ is the nuclear matrix element (NME), and $m_{\beta\beta}$ is the effective Majorana mass of interest.
-The Majorana mass is coherent sum over the neutrino mass eigenstates:
+The Majorana mass is the coherent sum over the neutrino mass eigenstates: